-According to personal trainer, yoga coach, health journalist, and Amodrn contributor, Cassie White sexercise is the real deal.
+According to a personal trainer, yoga coach, health journalist, and Amodrn contributor, Cassie White’s sexercise is the real deal.
 “A marathon session where you’re flinging yourselves around for 30 minutes or more is great for improving your endurance,” she says.
 “The more active you are, the better workout it’ll be – so get moving!”

 As for actual calories burnt, that’s debatable.
 “How many calories you burn between the sheets depends on how hot and heavy you’re getting,” says White.
 “If it’s a slow, romantic romp, it won’t be many.
 But if you’re going the distance for an hour or so, complete with plenty of twists and turns, you could potentially scorch a few hundred,” says White.

 And if you’re one of the many that have trouble between the sheets, you might want to try Alfie’s Love Gel, proven to get things going as it boosts blood flow to the area while helping the user to achieve a more heightened sexual experience.
 And hush-hush, we hear women buy this Love Gel in bulk — and for a good reason, because we hear it WORKS!